-The term ‘anti ageing’ is accepted as mainstream language and the number of anti ageing products and surgical correction services grows each year.
+The term ‘anti ageing’ is now mainstream language.
+The number of anti ageing products and surgical correction services grows each year.
 The implication is clear: ageing is bad.
-The goal is to look and act like you’ve not aged at all.
+You must strive to look youthful, like you’ve not aged at all.

 - Why not define a beautiful face as one that turns heads with its energy and warmth, its curiosity and openness, to people and to life?

 - Care for and nurture your skin, yes, but rather than trying to hide your age, why not love how your face animates when you laugh, showcasing a life being well lived?